pancanin/cpplox/README.md

 ## Bugs

 - When the process is terminated with Ctrl + C, the program crashes.
-- "123asd" as input prints 123 and ignores the "asd" part.
+When adding Windows.h to handle the Ctrl+C, the project goes wild.

 ## Lessons learned